apache/accumulo-website/design/external-compaction.md

 ]
 ```

 This planner would create CompactionExecutor’s for the internal queues and a new ExternalCompactionExecutor for the external queue.
-When ExternalCompactionExecutor::submit is called this Executor would send a request to the CompactionCoordinator to queue the compaction request for execution on external queue EQ1.
+When ExternalCompactionExecutor::submit is called this Executor would eventually communicate summary information to the CompactionCoordinator that enables it to later request work for EQ1 from the tserver.
 The CompactionCoordinator adds this request to the list of requests from all TabletServers.
-Compactor processes that are running will request the next compaction task from the CompactionCoordinator when they are free to do work and will notify the CompactionCoordinator when the compaction has completed (or failed)
+Compactor processes that are running will request the next compaction task from the CompactionCoordinator when they are free to do work and will notify the CompactionCoordinator when the compaction has completed (or failed).

 ## APIs